xaliphostes/arch-app/README.md

 <h3>To do list 2 (later on)</h3>

-- Have a possibioity to call Arch from the browser (wasm) in order to compute stress at new grids (wells...)
+- Have a possibility to call Arch from the browser (wasm) in order to compute stress at new grids (wells...)
 - Have the dynamic streamline in 3D inside a ficticious grid

 <h3>To do list 3</h3>